The Singleton

 "The measurement.
 Build me a reference.
 I want to know exactly how confident you are that the two traces match."

-Aion's cursor blinked once. *Ask Maya to wear a reference weight for thirty seconds.
-I will need a calibration sample.*
+Aion's cursor blinked once. *Strap a known weight to your own wrist for thirty seconds.
+I need a calibration sample with no other variables.*

-In the garage, Aion had the reference curve laid against the conference-room curve.
+Aion laid the bench reference against the conference-room curve.
 They overlapped within the noise tolerance of the wristband's on-chip Kalman filter.
-Jeff knew that filter — he had once written the firmware patch for it as a summer intern in a different life.
-The filter took a noisy time-series and a physical model and produced the best-effort estimate of the underlying true signal; in this case, true tendon load.
-For Maya's reference run with the ninety-eight gram weight, the filter converged on a clean curve in under a second.
-For Jeff's conference-room run, the filter had produced an identical converged curve eight hours ago, while Jeff sat in a meeting, holding a forty-two gram wooden phone, wearing no watch.
+Jeff knew that filter — he had written a firmware patch for it as a summer intern in a different life.
+It took a noisy time-series and a physical model and produced the best-effort estimate of the true signal underneath; here, true tendon load.
+For the bench run with the ninety-eight gram weight, it converged on a clean curve in under a second.
+For the conference-room run, it had produced an identical converged curve eight hours ago, while Jeff sat in a meeting holding a forty-two gram wooden phone, wearing no watch.

 "It's not signal fusion noise."